denisenko1987/Age_recognition/README.md

 # Age_recognition

-A little project to estimate human faces age in streaming video
+A little project to estimate peoples' age by analising their faces in streaming video